VictorZubatyy-dev/Java_Data_Explorer/README.md

-# Java
-Used for java assignment
-- Readme file: Include a readme file to explain your project.
-This should list:
-1. List of classes, with a description.
-2. Description of the core functionality you included;
-3. Description/list of the optional functionality you included.
-4. Explain what you would add if you had more time.
-5. URL to your video.

 **Classes**
 Main.java
 - Used to instantiate the JDBC connection object which is then passed in as an argument to the